Love, Junggugeo Kaenada 중국어 캐나다 and Only 만

 Junggugeo Kaenada: DNF Other than watching Lee Soo Hyuk acting against type, I did not pay much attention to the rest of this series.
 From what little I saw, the drama seemed drawn out, and the lead male made me vomit a little in my mouth.

-Only: Lee Soo Hyuk playing a doofus with a heart of gold was the only draw of this show for me, and he was surprisingly cute and convincing as Chan Gyu.
+Only: Lee Soo Hyuk playing a doofus with a heart of gold was the only draw of this show, and he was surprisingly cute and convincing as Chan Gyu.
 Just don’t ask me anything about the rest of this show.

 Nobunaga Concerto (信長協奏曲) (J-drama)